 Should I Containerize a Legacy App?adminvm

-Containers may make sense for Linux shops that are considering OpenShift.
+It also makes sense to containerize a legacy app in the case of Linux shops that are considering OpenShift.
 In Spring 2020, Red Hat released OpenShift 4.4., an evolution of the Kubernetes Enterprise 1.17 platform.
 OpenShift Container Platform is a cloud development Platform as a Service (PaaS) built around Docker containers.
 The platform is orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.
 It offers a cloud foundation for building, deploying, and scaling new containerized applications.
 It’s particularly attractive for IT shops interested in developing cloud-enabled micro services.

 Microservices-based applications are well suited for container adoption.
 Microservices are an architectural approach to software development based on building an application as a collection of small, independent processes or services that communicate with each other using language-agnostic APIs.
 Container-based — and open source — systems can be an effective way to develop, deploy, and manage microservices at scale.
 With their promise of portability, scalability, openness, and consistency, containers can be beneficial to organizations building net-new in the cloud.